SchmidtScoreboard/SchmidtScoreboard.github.io/blog_posts/Scoreboard2.1Update.md

 ![](assets/IMG_0722.jpeg)

 Golf mode is the first individual sport I’ve added to the Schmidt Scoreboard.
-It displays the name of the event and the top 4 player, and will fetch updates as the game progresses.
+It displays the name of the event and the top 4 players, and will fetch updates as the game progresses.

 Because golf doesn’t have teams, it is not possible to set favorite teams.
 To get golf events to lock focus and automatically turn on power with Magic Power, toggle the new “Prioritize Golf” button in the settings, seen below.
 ![](assets/IMG_0731.jpeg)